What to expect

 On the day of your appointment, you will be asked a few questions that will help us in assessing your risk and interpreting your mammogram.
 The whole procedure takes about 20-30 minutes.

 Mammography involves compressing your breast tissue for a short time to x-ray the breast.
 The pressure can be uncomfortable, but most women cope very well.
-If you find the pressure causes extreme discomfort, please tell the radiographer immediately.
+If you find the pressure causes extreme discomfort, please tell the mammographer immediately.

 You may be required to have additional views or ultrasound for further assessment.